ARMmbed/mbed-littlefs/DESIGN.md

    '--------'  '--------'
 ```

-Wait, wait, wait, that's not atomic at all!
+Wait, wait, wait; that's not atomic at all!
 If power is lost after removing
 directory B from the root, directory B is still in the linked-list.
 We've
 just created a memory leak!